mlabs-haskell/devblog-1/DEVBLOG.md

 * `fromInteger i * fromInteger j = fromInteger (i * j)`
 * `fromInteger 1 = 1`

-We will focus on the first two of these.
+We will focus on the first of these.
 To begin with, we need to provide a way for QuickCheck to work with `Index`es, by way of an `Arbitrary` instance.
 This gives us two capabilities: a way of pseudorandomly generating `Index`es (a _generator_), and a way of taking an `Index` which is part of a